Threatened Species Survey Guidelines

 By making information on survey methods more readily available, we can move towards ensuring all monitoring is species-appropriate, comparable between practitioners and populations, and repeatable over time.
 Further, together with consistent terminology, guidelines, instructions, and data collection, we can refine efforts and resources to measure and share information.
 Data collected using robust, standardised methods will improve our knowledge of threatened species and underpin threatened species recovery at scale.

-The reviews compiled document and assess the survey techniques known to work and identify opportunities to standardise the methods.
+The literature reviews document and assess the survey techniques known to work and identify opportunities to standardise the methods.
 The documents are learning resources and should be used by practitioners to identify best practice field survey guidelines and recommendations for species of interest.
 The documents will be reviewed over time as survey methods are refined, more information is shared, and new technologies become available.
 Please contact EMSA if you have feedback.

 Literature reviews